Tools and methods of neurosurgeons in Assuta

 Convection enhanced delivery (CED) in the operations on the brain in tumors

 Laser - a surgical instrument.
 The device emits a narrow beam of intense heat, through which cut tissue and evaporated during brain surgery.
-Laser beams do not pass through dense bone of the skull.
+Laser rays do not pass through dense bone of the skull.

 The use of this device is particularly effective in tumors: